 The latest copy of the Maine Environmental Best Management Practices Manual for Snow and Ice Control can be found at the link below.
 Winter maintenance is an important practice at the intersection between public safety and environmental health and should be carried out with thought and due diligence.

 The purpose of this manual is to present tools and best practices for snow and ice control, when they should be used, and their limitations.
 The manual establishes clear and consistent guidelines for municipalities and contractors to achieve an acceptable level of safety balanced with the cost and environmental impacts of chlorides and abrasives on Maine’s land and water resources by promoting the understanding of the tools, best practices, and limitations for snow and ice control.
 The manual will also help snow and ice control professionals increase their understanding of when to use and when not to use these tools and practices.
 In addition, it encourages progressive changes in snow and ice control practices that will help reduce salt/sand use and environmental impacts while meeting the safety and mobility needs of roadway users.
 By adopting and following the standards, snow and ice control professionals can show due diligence in their snow removal practices.

 This manual provides options for consideration and presents decision-makers with a set of best management practices (BMP) that have the potential to reduce chloride use and potentially limit the impacts of chlorides or abrasives on infrastructure, investments (such as equipment and vehicles), and the environment without reducing the level of service.

 Adapting BMPs to local needs and conditions:

-We encourage you to test, document, and refine the practices from this manual based on your local experiences, and send comments to Maine Local Roads Center for future updates of this manual:
+We encourage you to test, document, and refine the practices from this manual based on your local experiences and send comments to the Maine Local Roads Center for future updates to this manual: